Poetry & the Senses

-This event will take place on the ARC YouTube Channel, link here.
+This event took place on the ARC YouTube Channel.
+Watch the video recording here.

-The Arts Research Center will celebrate the 2021 Spring Poetry Fellows with a reading featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumolo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
-This event is a part of ARC’s Poetry and the Senses initiative generously sponsored by Engaging the Senses Foundation.
+The Arts Research Center celebrated the 2021 Spring Poetry Fellows with a reading featuring: reelaviolette botts-ward, Vethea Cole, Elizabeth Feng, Sara Mumolo, Ramona Naddaff, Ken Ueno, Noah Warren, and Maw Shein Win.
+This event was a part of ARC’s Poetry and the Senses initiative generously sponsored by Engaging the Senses Foundation.

 reelaviolette botts-ward is a homegirl, an educator, and a nontraditional multimedia artist from Philadelphia, PA.
 She is currently a doctoral candidate in African Diaspora Studies researching Black women’s healing spaces in Oakland. ree centers “everyday round the way Blackgirl methodology” to theorize creative innovation in the wake of displacement.
 Founder of blackwomxnhealing, ree curates healing circles and exhibitions for and by Black womxn, using Black feminist poetics and artistry as tools for translation between academic and community audiences.
 Her first book, mourning my inner[blackgirl]child, will be published with Nomadic Press in 2021 (info here). blackwomxnhealing.com / @blackwomxnhealing.